 Research librarians offer customized workshops for courses ranging from First-Year seminars to Graduate Thesis and independent studies.
 Faculty members can collaborate with librarians on developing research-specific learning goals for courses or assignments.

 Faculty who are transitioning to a remote teaching environment should begin with our Instructional Continuity page, which contains helpful getting-started information.
 We also post tips on remote instruction on the Research, Instruction, Technology blog.

-Learn more: Visit the Research, Instruction, Technology (RIT) website for ongoing updates and tips.
-Contact a member of Research, Instruction, Technology, or the Student Technology Assistants for help with your course needs.
+Learn more: Visit the Research, Instruction, Technology (RIT) website for ongoing updates and tips, make an appointment with one of the staff, or contact a member of Research, Instruction, Technology, or the Student Technology Assistants for help with your course needs.